 This page summarize our recent trip to Ecuador.
-The trip involved flying from Lima, Peru to Quito on August 4th and spending the next 8 nights at a hotel just east of downtown on a ridge overlooking the airport (in the distance).
-The main reason for the stay in Quito was to participate in the IBS conference and thus we did not have opportunity to explore far from the conference venue (Universidad San Francisco de Quito).
+The trip involved flying from Lima, Peru to Quito on August 4th and spending the next 8 nights at a hotel in Quito just east of downtown on a ridge overlooking the airport (in the distance).
+The main reason for the stay in Quito was to participate in the IBS (international Biogeography Society) conference and thus we did not have the opportunity to explore far from the conference venue (Universidad San Francisco de Quito).

 A summary of the main areas of our trip included the following:

 Western Andean slopes: Septimo Paraiso, Milpe Bird Sanctuary, Bellavista Cloudforest Lodge area and Alambi.